 Your goal is to find out about the law that established your agency.
 The steps below use the example of the Nuclear Regulatory Commission.

-Step 1: Locate the name, year, and U.S. Code citation of the law that created your agency
+Step 1: Locate the name and year of the law that created your agency

-A. You will find a profile of your agency in the United States Government Manual
+Option B: You will find a profile of your agency in the United States Government Manual [as of Spring 2022 this resource was not being updated, but the law and US Code citation are usually still correct!].

 Tip: some agencies are inside departments--check Wikipedia or agency website to figure out where to look for your agency.